snowwits/openend/README.md

        - When the Spoiler-Free Mode is active, the icon has an "SFM" badge.
      - The current status is also displayed on the popup.
   2. Provide quick access to the most important options.
 On the popup you can quickly:
-     - Enabled/disable the Spoiler-Free Mode vor a video platform or a channel.
+     - Enabled/disable the Spoiler-Free Mode for a video platform or a channel.
        - See [3.2 Enable/Disable the Spoiler-Free Mode](#32-enabledisable-the-spoiler-free-mode).
      - Open the options page.
 - **Video Navigation Toolbar:** If the Spoiler-Free Mode is enabled, a Video Navigation Toolbar will be added to the video player because the regular seek bar will be hidden.